koliseoapi/help/content/developers/agenda.md

 2. Create the [agenda]({{< ref "talks/agenda.md" >}}) and [integrate it into your web page]({{< ref "developers/agenda.md" >}}).
 3. Optionally, create an [Application]({{< ref "applications.md" >}}) and copy the **Client ID** into your component configuration ([see an example](https://github.com/koliseoapi/koliseo-agenda/#usage)).
 This task is required to enable the write operations in the agenda (**add bookmark** and **submit feedback**).

-Once this is done you are ready to integrate the JavaScript component for the agenda in your own web page.
+Once this is done you are ready to integrate the JavaScript component.

 ## Using the component